aryan68125/Data_engineering_project/README.md

 ```
 #### NOTICE :
 Remember this is only for local env in databricks conda envs are not supported.
-In order to tell databricks to use certain packages or dependencies you need to use requirements.txt file
+In order to tell databricks to use certain packages or dependencies you need to use requirements.txt file and that too you don't have to mention the pyspark version because that already comes with the databricks workspace.
 ```bash
 pyspark==4.0.1
 pandas>=2.0